ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 		super( props );

 		// A place to store the reference to the editor instance created by the <CKEditor> component.
-		// The editor instance is created asynchronously and only available when the editor is ready. this.editor = null;
+		// The editor instance is created asynchronously and is only available when the editor is ready. this.editor = null;

 		this.state = {